-Many people have the notion that there is little to no difference between these two countries, which in reality is not true at all.
+Many people have the notion that there is little to none difference between culture of Australian and New Zealand, which in reality is not true at all.
 To make you aware of the difference between Australian and New Zealand culture, we have differentiated these two countries on various parameters.
 Keep reading further to know more!

 Cuisine & Foods